madelsison/ts-mui-nextjs-starter/content/pages/index.md

 type: Page
 sections:
   - type: HeroSection
-    title: Learn from the Experts
+    title: Master the Future of Web Development
     subtitle: Featuring Web Development NC III
     text: >
       This is the HeroSection component.
 You can visually edit this component &